Preston-Landers/QuietPlacesMockLocations/README.md

 This app is currently just the sample app given by Google.

-It has a few hardcoded locations but you're supposed to customize the app to have new locations, or ideally read the locations from a file or website.
+It has a 46 hardcoded locations but you're supposed to customize the app to read the locations from a file or website.

-In other words, nothing has been done.
+Locations for JJ Pickle Research Campus, The University of Texas at Austin

-What I would like to do is set up this app to read a sequence of locations from a website that we set up.
+in the future we will set up this app to read a sequence of locations from a website that we set up.
 It does not have to be anything complex.
 Just a series of comma separated values in a text file.